 Really you need to start with the basics, and that requires knowing the legislation.

 We don’t mean that you need to rhyme off an obscure subsection of the Health and Safety at Work Act, but overall it is something that you need to know.
 This legislation sets out what your duties are as an employer and what steps you need to take to protect your workers.

 There are various other pieces of legislation that will relate to your field, however, this is the main one you need to be familiar with.

 Health and Safety isn’t something that you should sweep under the carpet.

 Ignoring it or not offering your employees a chance to raise their concerns is not only poor management but can lead to serious accidents down the line.
-Holding regular staff meetings or impromptu health and safety discussions will let people voice their opinions but it also gives management the chance to inform employees of health and safety changes.
+Holding regular staff meetings or impromptu health and safety discussions will let people voice their opinions, but it also gives management a chance to inform employees of health and safety changes.

 3. Conduct Regular Training

 Finally, you should ensure that all staff, whether they are new or have been there for years, have the proper training for their job.

 This can be a refresher course to ensure that everyone knows how to follow the procedures, or it can be training that covers new health and safety practices.
 The main reason for this is to get everyone on board.

 Even though some managers can see training actually decreasing productivity it is a vital part of keeping employees safe and, if carried out correctly, can increase efficiency in the long term.